maritvanderdoes/SWI_analysis/docs/package_notes.md

 6. _(NOT AVAILABLE IN THE CURRENT VERSION)_ Using the straigthening information, the head and the tail are operated.
 7. Properties are saved on <code>results.csv</code>.

+## Plotting algorithm
+Here is a sketch on the operations that the main analysis code, <code>plot_complete_dataset.py</code> and how to operate:
+- Dataset...

 ## Development and troubleshooting code
 ### Main development and troubleshooting scripts
 The advanced user of the package can found some more detailed code with higher flexibility.
 These scripts for test and development are the following: